smdeepaksharma/ClickTime_Challenge/README.md

-Input field: in which the user can specify how many seconds to count up to / down from. (count target)
+Input field: the user can specify how many seconds to count up to / down from. (count target)

 UP COUNTER :  counting up from 0 to countTarget